NSHipster/articles/2018-10-22-swiftsyntax.md

 I was able to generate reasonable colorized output for a wide range of Swift syntactic features:

-{% asset swiftsyntaxhightlighter-example-output.png width=500 %}
+{% asset swiftsyntaxhightlighter-example-output.png width="500" alt="SwiftSyntaxHighlighter Example Output" %}

 The project comes with a library and a command line tool.
 Go ahead and [try it out](https://github.com/NSHipster/SwiftSyntaxHighlighter)